RQ

-What to do when a pipe bursts or freezes in your UK home.
-Covers emergency steps, plumber costs, insurance claims, and how to prevent frozen pipes in winter.
+What to do when a pipe bursts or freezes.
+Emergency steps, plumber costs, insurance claims, and how to prevent frozen pipes in winter.

 A burst pipe is every UK homeowner's winter nightmare.
 Water pouring through ceilings, ruined carpets, damaged electrics - and the clock is ticking.
 Knowing what to do in the first five minutes can mean the difference between a £200 repair and a £5,000 insurance claim.